kubedb/docs/docs/guides/etcd/maintenance/defragment.md

 ### A note on `spec.timeout`

 `spec.timeout` is optional here, and it is worth understanding what it does before setting it.
+It does **not** bound the request as a whole — it is the budget for each individual step, measured from the moment that step first reported "not done yet".
+So on a three member cluster, each member's defragmentation and each quorum re-check gets its own full `spec.timeout`.

-When it is omitted, a single member's defragmentation is allowed up to 10 minutes and the request as a whole up to 20 minutes.
-When it *is* set, that one value bounds **both** — each individual member's defragmentation and the whole walk across all members.
-On a large backend, a value that looks generous for one member can therefore be too tight for three of them in sequence.
-Unless you have a specific reason, leaving `spec.timeout` unset is the safer choice.
+When `spec.timeout` is omitted, each step gets a default budget of 10 minutes, and the `Defragment` RPC issued against a single member is additionally capped at 10 minutes of its own.
+Unless you have a specific reason — a backend large enough that one member takes longer than ten minutes to rewrite — leaving `spec.timeout` unset is the safer choice.

 ## What the operator does